Optimize

 Recommendations

-CloudZero uses Recommendation Types to identify optimization opportunities across your cloud environment.
-A Recommendation Type is a specific pattern or rule that CloudZero evaluates (for example, Fix Lambda Function with Excessive Error Rate).
-When CloudZero detects a resource matching a Recommendation Type's criteria, it generates a Recommendation, which is a specific instance identifying an affected resource and the potential savings from addressing it.
+CloudZero evaluates your cloud environment against a set of Recommendation Types, which are specific patterns or rules (for example, Fix Lambda Function with Excessive Error Rate).
+When a resource matches a Recommendation Type's criteria, CloudZero generates a Recommendation identifying the affected resource and the potential savings.
+Each matching resource produces its own Recommendation.

 The CloudZero platform automatically creates Recommendations for AWS, Azure, and GCP from observations across all of your cloud spend.
 Recommendations will have the Source field set to CloudZero with a cost impact, title, and description specific to the potential savings identified.